Cluster assembly and the origin of mass segregation in the STARFORGE simulations: Cluster formation and evolution in the fiducial M2e4 run

 \subsection{General behavior}

 We find that star formation begins at several locations in the cloud, which we refer to as star formation sites.
-These sites produce a few massive stars (often just a single one) as well as many lower mass stars, forming a small cluster with an order of 20 stars (see Figure \ref{fig:cluster_zoom_massive}).
-These small clusters are still gas-dominated, actively accreting and star-forming when they encounter nearby clusters and merge with them, forming larger clusters.
+These sites produce a few massive stars (often just a single one) as well as many lower mass stars, forming a small cluster (see Figure \ref{fig:cluster_zoom_massive}).
+These small clusters are still gas-dominated, actively accreting and star-forming when they encounter similar nearby clusters and merge with them, forming larger clusters, with these structures becoming subclusters in them.
 This behavior is similar to previous results claiming hierarchical cluster assembly from similar initial conditions (e.g., \citealt{bonnell:2003.hierarchical, grudic_2017}).
 The newly formed clusters continue accreting gas and forming new stars, as well as merging with other structures until feedback from massive stars terminates star formation and expels the remaining gas (see Figure \ref{fig:M2e4_series}).

 Figure \ref{fig:merger_history} shows the formation and merger history of newly formed clusters depicting the hierarchical build-up of larger structures via mergers of smaller clusters.
 This leads to the formation of a \myquote{dominant} cluster that ultimately encompasses most of the stellar mass in the simulation.
 Once stellar feedback expels the gas from a cluster, the remaining stars are not gravitationally bound and the cluster starts breaking into smaller structures.
 This mainly affects the largest cluster, which becomes unbound and expands, breaking up into many smaller clusters.